-At Powder White we have started the long and rigorous process of selecting over 100 chalet hosts for the 2014/15 Ski Season.
-We thought that we would share with you some top tips on securing your job as a chalet host with any operator and enjoying a fun filled five months in the mountains.
+At Powder White we have started the long and rigorous process of selecting over 100 chalet hosts for the Ski Season.
+We thought that we would share with you some top tips on how to get a job as a chalet host with any operator and enjoying a fun filled five months in the mountains.

 1. Make sure that your CV show that you are a hard worker

 The Chalet Host’s job is hard work – there are no two ways about it.
 You normally have to get up and be in your chalet at 7am, followed by a furious 4 hours of cooking, cleaning and being delightful to your guests.
 Then you have your ski time, only to return to your chalet at 5pm for another 5 hours of cooking, washing up and entertaining, all with a smile on your face.